 Join as a writer

-You'll also get plenty of opportunities to grow your music career with discounts and deals, networking and industry events, expert advice on your royalties, competitions and more.
+You'll get opportunities to grow your music career with discounts and deals, networking and industry events, advice on your royalties, competitions and more.

 Your membership options

-Depending on how your music is used, you can sign up for just APRA, or APRA and AMCOS.
-So what's the difference?
+Depending on how your music is used, you can join just APRA or AMCOS or both APRA and AMCOS.
+What's the difference?

-That means if your music is performed live or broadcast on radio or television or streamed or downloaded on a commercial digital music service, we'll collect royalties and pay them to you.
+If your music is performed live, played in businesses, broadcast on radio or television or streamed on a commercial digital music service, we can license those uses on your behalf and pay royalties to you.

-If all your works are published, your publisher will collect the reproduction royalties on your behalf, and you don't need to join AMCOS.
+If all your music is published, your publisher will usually collect the mechanical reproduction royalties on your behalf, and you don't need to join AMCOS directly.

 Membership criteria